West Bengal Lottery Result 2021: Dear Bangabhumi Ajay Results for December 17 at 4 PM; Here's How to Check

-Lottery ticket customers who have bought the West Bengal Lottery Sambad’s Dear Bangabhumi Ajay tickets will soon get to know the results of the lucky draw today.
-If you happen to have the passion and ambition to test your luck, and invested in the Dear Bangabhumi Ajay tickets for December 17 West Bengal Lottery Sambad lucky draw, then you have come to the right place to check the results for the lucky draw.
-The Lottery Sambad will be announcing the winning tickets of the Dear Bangabhumi Ajay Lottery lucky draw on their official website at 4 pm on Friday, December 17.
-Tickets of this renowned lottery lucky draw are sold for Rs 6 each and can be bought from any lottery shop present in the state.
+If you have bought the West Bengal Lottery Sambad’s Dear Bangabhumi Ajay tickets for December 24, you will get to know the results of the lucky draw this Friday.
+The state Lottery department of West Bengal will reveal the winning tickets for the Dear Bangabhumi Ajay lucky draw on their official website: www.lotterysambadresult.in at 4 pm on Friday, May 7.
+A single ticket for this popular lucky draw is sold for Rs 6 and can be purchased from any lottery shop in the state.

-If your Dear Bangabhumi Ajay ticket number matches with any of the lucky draw-winning numbers mentioned in the list, you will be eligible to win exciting money prizes starting from Rs 50 lakh to Rs 250.
-Take a look at the money prizes here:
+If your lottery ticket number matches with any of the lucky draw winning numbers mentioned in the list, you will be eligible to claim multiple prizes starting from Rs 50 lakh to Rs 250.
+Let’s take a look at the list of Dear Bangabhumi Ajay prizes for Friday:

 First prize: Rs 50 lakh